-Ed Southern is the Executive Director of the North Carolina Writers’ Network, one of the largest writers’ organizations of its kind in the country.
-He also is the author of three books: The Jamestown Adventure (2004, Blair); Voices of the American Revolution in the Carolinas (2009, Blair); and Parlous Angels (2009, Press 53).
-His shorter work, in a variety of genres, has appeared in storySouth, the North Carolina Literary Review, the North Carolina 10×10 Festival, South Writ Large, The Dirty Spoon, the Asheville Poetry Review, and Wake Forest Magazine, among others.
+Ed Southern is the author of Fight Songs: A Story of Love and Sports in a Complicated South (2021, Blair), a finalist for the 2022 Southern Book Prize (no relation).
+His shorter work, in a variety of genres, has appeared in The Bitter Southerner, storySouth, the North Carolina Literary Review, the North Carolina 10×10 Festival, South Writ Large, The Dirty Spoon, the Asheville Poetry Review, and Wake Forest Magazine, among others.
+Since 2008 he has been the executive director of the North Carolina Writers’ Network, one of the largest writers’ organizations of its kind in the country.
 In 2015 he won the Fortner Award for service to the literary arts in North Carolina.

 To make a short story long:

 The name has nothing to do with it.
 Whatever early Southern progenitor could have landed at Plymouth Rock or Ellis Island, and Ed Southern would have grown up hearing lame comments about “Your name is Southern – but you’re from the North!” instead.

 But that first Southern in America came to Virginia, probably around 1620, and so he’s saddled twice over with Southern identity he couldn’t escape if he wanted to, even if he didn’t talk the way he does.